django-parler/django-parler/docs/advanced/mptt.rst

 Implementing the admin
 ----------------------

-It is perfectly possible to to register individual polymorphic models in the Django admin interface.
-However, to use these models in a single cohesive interface, some extra base classes are available.

-This admin interface adds translatable fields to a polymorphic model:
+By merging the base classes, the admin interface supports translatable MPTT models:

 .. code-block:: python